2-Navigating the RStudio Interface

 History: Records all the commands you’ve run in the current and previous sessions.

-Connections: Used to manage and configure the integration of data sources with your projects.
+Connections: For more advanced users, used to manage and configure the integration of data sources with your projects.

 • E.g., Oracle, SQL, Salesforce